List of Ghostwriter characters: Rob Baker

-Rob (portrayed by Todd Alexander Cohen) is a shy transfer student from a military family.
-He wants to be an author, and thus writes many different short stories and poems.
-Rob is aloof and is reluctant to join the Ghostwriter team at first.
+Rob (portrayed by Todd Alexander) is a shy transfer student from a military family.
+His father (portrayed by Dan Ziskie) is a retired U.S. Air Force Colonel.
+Rob wants to be an author, and thus writes many different short stories and poems.
+He is aloof and is reluctant to join the Ghostwriter team at first.
 Rob is often impulsive and frequently gets himself in dangerous situations.
-He gets himself trapped in an abandoned subway tunnel, tied up by a maniacal stunt actress, and is nearly assaulted by a street gang when he enters their headquarters.
-Rob has a strained relationship with his father, who wishes Rob played more sports instead of writing.
-Rob's family decides to move to Australia during the "Lost in Brooklyn" case, and Rob's place in the team is assumed by Héctor.
+He gets himself trapped in an abandoned subway tunnel, tied up by a maniacal stunt actress, and is nearly assaulted by a street gang when he enters their hideout.
+Rob has a strained relationship with his father as he wishes that Rob played more sports instead of spent his free time writing.
+Rob's family later moves to Australia after the "Lost in Brooklyn" case due to his mother’s job there becoming permanent, and Rob's place on the team is assumed by Héctor.